wesley-ali/Code-Challenge-Assignment./README.md

 ## Description,
 It's a Javascript solution code that enables one to;
-1. Generates student grade in which user can input and output student grades correctly.
+1. Generates student grades in which users can input and output student grades correctly.
-2. Detects speed and inputs the speed of a car and outputs the total demerit points of a car driver.
+2. Detects speed, inputs the speed of a car which outputs the total demerit points of a car driver.
 3. Calculates the net salary of an individual by inputs of one's basic salary and benefits.

 ## Installation,